Nesterenko's linear independence criterion for vectors: Introduction

 In the conclusions, $(ii)$ is an easy result, and $(iii)$ is the main part (it is a quantitative version of $(ii)$).
 We deduce $(i)$ from $(iii)$ using Minkowski's convex body theorem, thereby generalizing the proof given in \cite{SFZu} and \cite{eddzero} of Nesterenko's linear independence criterion.
 The equivalence between both statements of $(i)$ comes from linear algebra; it is proved in \S \ref{subsecrank}.

 A result analogous to Theorem \ref{thintro2}, but in which $p$ linearly independent linear forms like $L_n$ appear in the assumption, is proved in \S \ref{subsecsiegel}.
 This linear independence criterion (in the style of Siegel's) is much easier to prove than Theorem \ref{thintro2}.
 Both results can be thought of as transference principles.
 In this respect it is worth pointing out that in Theorem \ref{thintro2} we assume essentially that for any positive integer $Q$ there is a linear form : indeed this is $L_n$, where $n$ is such that $Q_n \leq Q < Q_{n+1}$ so that $Q = Q_n^{1+o(1)}$ because $Q_{n+1} = Q_n^{1+o(1)}$.
+The assumptions imply that this linear form belongs to some convex body, and conclusion $(iii)$ asserts that (up to $Q^\eps$) the dual convex body does not contain any non-zero integer point.
+Therefore it is reasonable to imagine that $(iii)$ is an optimal conclusion up to $Q^\eps$.
+In general the lower bound $k + \tau_1 +\ldots + \tau_k $ in $(i)$ is optimal too (see \cite{FHKL} for a converse statement, valid almost everywhere).
+In the special case $p=2$, $k=1$, and $e_1=(1,\xi)$, Theorem \ref{thintro2} $(iii)$ yields an upper bound $\mu(\xi) \leq 1 + \frac1{\tau_1}$ on the irrationality exponent of $\xi$, and reduces essentially to Lemma 1 of \cite{eddzero}.
+A converse statement in this case is proved in \cite{eddzero} (Theorem 1).

 The assumption that $\tau_1$, \ldots, $\tau_k$ are pairwise distinct is very important in Theorem \ref{thintro2}, and it cannot be omitted.
 For instance, if $\tau_1=\tau_2$ then $L_n(e_1-e_2)$ could be very small: up to replacing $(e_1,e_2)$ with $(e_1+e_2,e_1-e_2)$, this amounts to dropping the assumption that the linear forms $L_n$ are not too small at the points $e_j$.
 Now this assumption is known to be essential, already in the classical case of Nesterenko's linear independence criterion (except for proving the linear independence of three numbers, see Theorem 2 of \cite{SFZu}).
 Actually, if $\tau_1=\tau_2$ then $L_n(e_1-e_2)$ could even vanish, so the possibility that $e_1=e_2$ cannot be eliminated: even assertion $(ii)$ may fail to hold.